 What are the side effects of fumaric acid esters?

 The main side effect that causes a high dropout rate in most clinical trials is gastrointestinal complaints, which occur in up to 60% of patients.
 Gastrointestinal problems manifest as diarrhoea, nausea and stomach cramps and pains.
-In addition, flushing occurs in 30% of patients and is worse at the onset of therapy.
+Also, flushing occurs in 30% of patients and is worse at the onset of therapy.

 Other more serious side effects that have occurred include kidney and liver disturbance and white blood cell abnormality (lymphopenia, eosinophilia).
 It is essential that kidney function, liver function, and blood count should be monitored regularly when taking FAEs.
-These changes appear to be reversible when treatment is stopped and to date there are no reports of severe long-term toxicity.
+These changes appear to be reversible when treatment is stopped, and to date, there are no reports of severe long-term toxicity.

 Further studies are required to determine how exactly FAEs work in psoriasis.
 Dimethylfumarate appears to be the major active ingredient and further investigation into refining the currently available FAE formulation may reduce the side effect profile and make it a more acceptable treatment for psoriasis.

 Although dimethyl fumarate is a topical sensitiser known to cause contact allergic dermatitis, systemic contact dermatitis has not been reported to oral treatment with fumaric acids esters.